Papa-s-Programming-Portal/javascript-building-blocks-image-gallery/README.md

 are an outline of what you will need to do.
 More details are provided later on the page.

+3. The first of the "needs to" bullets says

+Declare a const array listing the filenames of each image, such as 'pic1.jpg'.

+Actually, you want more than merely a filename like the one shown here.
+See the index.html file for an example of how the complete filename should look.

-3. There is a sentence
+4. There is a sentence

 Set the src attribute value of the displayed-img `<img>` to the src value passed in as a parameter.